tansir1/thesis/dissertation/text/algorithms.md

 weapons range.
 If this is a separate task then a new bidding process will occur when the task is complete.
 This means when tracking is 'done' another UAV might win the attack task and have to fly to the target which is still moving.
 This is redundant.

-However, this could be a separate 'ending' task requiring UAVs to keep an active eye on the target throughout the mission instead of destroying it.
+TODO: Should tracking be an 'ending' task requiring UAVs to keep an active eye on the target throughout the mission instead of destroying it.

-The tracking task can be a cooperative task.
+TODO: Could/Should this task be a cooperative task?
 One UAV can track the target while another UAV is flying into position in order to attack.

 ##Attack Task##